namratads/SeleniumNote/README.md

  ---1) Selenium IDE :  For record-and-playback of test cases.

- ---2) Selenium RC :An older component, now replaced by WebDriver.
+ ---2) Selenium RC : An older component, now replaced by WebDriver.

  ---3) Selenium Grid : For distributed and parallel test execution.